 New treatments on the horizon

-Most of the improvements in the outcome of childhood ALL have come from improvements in supportive care and in finding better ways to use existing drugs.
+Most of the improvements in the outcome of childhood ALL have come not from new drugs but from improvements in supportive care and in finding better ways to use existing drugs.
 One important area of research is into ways to use the patient’s immune system to kill off leukaemia cells.
 If successful, this approach would cause much less damage to healthy tissues and less severe long-term effects of treatment.

 We have free patient information available for Childhood ALL patients.